 Earth Day is coming on April 22nd, and in preparation I plan to post prayers and liturgies from different faith perspectives to get us ready.
 Sean Gladding just sent me this wonderful Native American prayer.
 I find that like many native peoples, America’s first nation peoples are very much in tune with the rhythm of the earth, just as Christians once were.

 I am also adding another one, also by Chief Yellow Lark that I posted several years ago.
-It has been extremely popular and I always like to use it as I begin my Spirituality of Gardening seminars.
+It has been extremely popular and I always like to use it as I begin my Spirituality of Gardening Classes.
 You can find the complete prayer here.

 Both of these prayers remind us to take time to listen to the wonder of God’s creation.
 It reminds me to notice not just the majestic mountains outside my window but also the small and seemingly insignificant creatures that are so vital to the healthy thriving of our world.
 It also reminds me to sit quietly in the presence of the One who has created all things and whose great love is revealed in every dimension of that creation.